LovageIO/lovage-blocks/readme.txt

 * Progress Bar
 * Toggle

 In the future, we will add more and more useful blocks to this plugin.
-Also, You can use Lovage Blocks with our free WordPress theme Lovage (https://lovage.io).
+Also, You can use Lovage Blocks with our free WordPress theme [Lovage](https://lovage.io).

 == Installation ==